Shard-Labs/zpm/README.md

 zpm compute -a 1 2
 ```

-Or pass arguments to the stdin as json:
+Or pass arguments to stdin as json:
 ```
 echo [\"1\",\"2\"] | zpm compute --stdin